hemeac/kiwiTechTree/README.md

 * 0.1.2 Added BetterSRBs support, Added couple of parts.
 Began adding support for optional mod, KiwiDeprecated which soft deprecates parts on the basis of overlap of Nertea's mods if they don't fit in a stockalike style.
 * 0.1.1 Added MkIV Spaceplane Support, Added part upgrades to Mk1-3 crewed parts to discourage those being used for the first crewed space missions, cost balancing for engines and SRBs.

+## Known Issues
+* Couple of upgrade lines disappear when viewing them at the end of the screen.

 ## Disclaimer

 This mod has not been endorsed by _Zee, Spink Akron, Nertea or any other mod/part creator referenced in the config files.
 All errors are my own.
 Please do not hassle mod authors if these configurations cause conflicts with other mods.